 ?Any fool can spend double on AdWords and SEO and get more traffic.
 If I had to do just five things, it would be these.
 None focus on more traffic ? it?s far more important to get the most from what you have.

 - Harvest email addresses with every trick in the book

 - Automate your follow-ups

 - If you can't measure it, you can't manage it.
-Knowing what's happening on your site is utterly essential.
-It's the first step to knowing why people are doing what.
-And when you know this, you'll be astounded how the smallest of tweaks can make a huge difference.
+Knowing what's happening on your website is absolutely essential.
+It's the first step to knowing why people are doing what they are doing.
+And when you know this, you'll be astounded at how the smallest of tweaks can make a huge difference.

 - Your split tests will confirm the suspicions your first step raises.
 They are easy to do.
 Just get a control in place (your best performing page).
 Then slave away to try and beat it (you?ll be amazed what a few dusty old direct marketing principles will do.
 And the test results will silence critics).

 - Your prospect list is the life-blood of your business.
 And no list is better than your own.
 Not growing and nurturing it is commercial suicide.
 It?s that simple.

 - The biggest thing I?ve learnt over the years is this: people buy when it suits them, not when it suits you.
 An endless stream of useful, helpful follow-ups gives you far more chance of being considered when your prospect wakes up one morning and decides to buy.
 One of our clients sends out 14 follow-ups.